 - Allow for customized rules to align workflows with payer rules.

 - Continuously collect data through the claim’s life-cycle.

 - Automate workflows that move the claim to the next level without human intervention.

 - Create exception lists for issues that can’t be resolved with automation.

 Organizations implementing proactive revenue cycle practices have seen significant reduction in denied claims and watched their net revenue grow.
-Automated insurance discovery can help your organization begin moving in this direction.
+This is where services and tools like automated insurance verification, insurance discovery, and retroactive Medicaid monitoring can be useful.
+Databound offers automated solutions like BOOST − insurance discovery and retroactive monitoring − and CLAIM SCOUT − claim status follow-up − that can help your organization begin moving in this direction.

 Ready to infuse your organization with revenue and make sure you aren’t missing any billing opportunities?
 Check out our new risk-free tool − BOOST: Backlog Search™ − giving you and your staff a chance to prevent missed billing opportunities.